-"Ocean invented the movie licence, and RoboCop was one of their biggest selling titles along with Platoon," says Wilkins.
-"There were some stinkers released as well – Total Recall, Cobra and the infamous Hudson Hawk spring to mind."
+"Ocean invented the movie license, and RoboCop was one of their biggest selling titles along with Platoon," says Wilkins.
+"There were some stinkers released as well—Total Recall, Cobra, and the infamous Hudson Hawk spring to mind."

 Chris's mention of Platoon and Hudson Hawk brings back some good memories.
-Licensed games tend to be better nowadays in a technical sense, but to my mind, they are pretty conservative endeavours.
-One of my favourite things about Ocean's licensed games was how they managed to find existing material and adapt it, no matter how unlikely the source.
+Licensed games tend to be better nowadays in a technical sense, but to my mind, they are pretty conservative endeavors.
+One of my favorite things about Ocean's licensed games was how they managed to find existing material and adapt it, no matter how unlikely the source.